JamesJHPark/Travel-Destination-Builder/README.md

 ## Phase 4: Task 3
-- Note: As this is the final phase of my project, I re-named a few classes (including interfaces), and removed the Singleton class because I realized passing in Singleton instance for DreamVacation into my MainFrame/TextPanel classes was not absolutely necessary in the application of my program after refactoring my codes (as listed below), and these changes better suit the context of my project.
+- Note: As this is the final phase of my project, I re-named a few classes (including interfaces), and removed the Singleton class because I realized passing in Singleton instance for DreamVacation into my MainFrame/TextPanel classes was not absolutely necessary in the application of my program after refactoring the codes, and these changes better suit the context of my project.
 - Class Name changes include:  FormPanel -> InteractivePanel,  FormEvent -> InteractivePanelEvent,  FormListener -> PanelListener,
   StringListener -> TextListener,  Toolbar -> TopPanel.